ABOUT COMMISSIONING

 Medical Screening

-In addition, regardless of your service preference, all applicants are screened against the Army’s weight standard.
-If an applicant is not within standards at the time of their DoDMERB physical, a notification will be sent with instructions on how to proceed.
+Additionally, regardless of your service preference, all applicants are required to meet the Army’s height and weight accession standards.
+If you do not meet these standards at the time of your DoDMERB physical, you will receive a notification with further instructions on how to proceed.

 Disqualifying Conditions

-Department of Defense Instruction 6130.03 provides medical accession standards for the military services and lists many potentially disqualifying conditions.
-Although all of the conditions listed in DoDI 6130.03 are disqualifying, many may be eligible for a waiver.
-If an applicant should be deemed medically disqualified after DoDMERB review, the Commissioning Coordinator will reach out in order to initiate the waiver process.
+Department of War Instruction (DoDI) 6130.03 Volume 1 outlines medical accession standards for military service and lists various potentially disqualifying conditions.
+While the conditions listed are technically disqualifying, applicants may still be eligible for a medical waiver.

 Age Requirements

-Commissioned officers must be at least 18 years of age at the time of matriculation.
-Commissioned officers must be no older than 36 years of age as of June 30 of the year of matriculation.
-Applicants older than 36 years of age as of June 30th of the year of matriculation must receive an age waiver which our staff will coordinate and process as required.
+Please be advised that commissioned officers must be at least 18 years of age at the time of matriculation and no older than 36 years of age as of June 30 of the year of matriculation.

 Fitness